Partnering with Generative AI: Experimental Evaluation of Human-Led and Model-Led Interaction in Human-AI Co-Creation: Discussion

-Our results show that participants interacting with the question-mode LLM generate significantly more diverse ideas compared to the model-led condition.
+Our results consistently show that participants interacting with the question-mode LLM generate significantly more diverse ideas compared to the model-led one-shot condition.
 Our within-subject analysis further highlights that the question-mode not only avoids homogenizing human ideas, but can even reinforce differences: refined ideas after LLM interaction were more diverse than the initial ideas.
 This suggests that the homogenization effect often attributed to LLMs \cite{anderson_homogenization_2024, doshi_generative_2024} is not an inherent limitation of the models, but rather an effect of interaction design.
 Elaborate collaborative frameworks can thus mitigate homogenization and actively foster divergent thinking.

-By contrast, the suggestion-mode is overall less effective.
-Participants who receive suggestions do not produce more diverse ideas than those in the model-led condition.
-In the within-subject analysis, the ideas are homogenized by the interaction with the suggestion-mode.
-Our findings extend current literature on the timing of LLM interaction \cite{qin_timing_2025} by showing that, even when participants first generate their own ideas before seeing LLM suggestions, a homogenizing effect exists.
-Generating ideas first may reduce, but does not eliminate, fixation, and, crucially, does not lead to augmented creativity.
+By contrast, the effectiveness of the suggestion-mode in supporting idea diversity might depend on the domain.
+Whereas in the initial AUT experiment, the suggestion-mode rather constrained the idea space, it kept idea diversity high in the validation study.
+A reason for that might be, that the AUT task in the first study did not inspire deeper elaboration in the suggestion-mode.
+Similar to \citet{kumar_human_2025}, participants might have simply adopted LLM suggestions.
+In contrast, creating product ideas requires participants to identify genuine needs and problems, enabling the suggestions as inspiration rather restriction, thereby fostering idea diversity.
+Our findings extend current literature on the homogenization effect by showing that not only the timing of LLM support \cite{qin_timing_2025} or prompting matters \cite{meincke_prompting_2024}, but also the specific interaction mode and the task context.

-Interestingly, contrary to \citet{meincke_chatgpt_2025}, even the vanilla LLM without any guiding system prompt produced relatively diverse ideas.
-This indicates that removing strong guidance may broaden the exploration space and counter homogenization.
+Notably, contrary to \citet{meincke_chatgpt_2025}, even the vanilla LLM without any guiding system prompt produced relatively diverse ideas.
+This might be partly explained by participants generating ideas that did not strictly adhere to task constraints.
+Additionally, this indicates that removing strong guidance may broaden the exploration space and counter homogenization.
 However, the absence of scaffolding also limits opportunities for structured improvement and higher idea quality, suggesting a trade-off between diversity and guidance.
+Interestingly, participants in the iterative model-led condition of the validation study did not exhibit homogenization, underscoring the value of iterative processes in creative work \cite{wallas_art_1926, guilford_nature_1967, frich_mapping_2019}.